-To the staff of the Macquarie Credit Union, we are a small team.
-However, we are passionate and dedicated.
-I see on a daily basis where our team are absolutely committed to providing members with the best possible service.
+To the staff of Macquarie Credit Union, we are a small team, however what we deliver on a daily, monthly, and annual basis continues to amaze me.
+We are a passionate and dedicated team, absolutely committed to providing members with the best possible service.
 We can be proud of our products and services and how we deliver them.